MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ![alt text](https://i.imgur.com/tIQaTa0.png)
 (No NAT Gateway is necessary here, as the firewall is running in a public subnet and performing NAT.
 [AWS](https://aws.amazon.com/blogs/networking-and-content-delivery/best-practices-for-deploying-gateway-load-balancer/) and [others](https://networkgeekstuff.com/networking/basic-load-balancer-scenarios-explained/) call this two-arm mode.)

-Security-wise, unfortunately, unless they do decryption, firewalls can't filter on URL path -- for example, you can't block all of github.com except for github.com/mycompany.
+Unfortunately, unless they do decryption, firewalls can't filter on URL paths -- for example, you can't block all of github.com except for github.com/mycompany.
 The better vendors don’t seem to offer decryption; you’re probably better off using a proxy (i.e., the previous option) if you want to filter on URL paths.

-Because the firewall needs to support Geneve encapsulation, be invulnerable to SNI spoofing, fast, reliable and not [susceptible to IP address mismatches](https://chasersystems.com/discriminat/faq/#are-the-out-of-band-dns-lookups-susceptible-to-ip-address-mismatches).
-It is not easy to create an open-source alternative to DiscrimiNAT.

-The firewall must support Geneve encapsulation, be invulnerable to SNI spoofing, fast, reliable, and not [susceptible to IP address mismatches](https://chasersystems.com/discriminat/faq/#are-the-out-of-band-dns-lookups-susceptible-to-ip-address-mismatches), so creating an open-source alternative to DiscrimiNAT is not easy.
+The firewall must support Geneve encapsulation, be invulnerable to SNI spoofing, fast, reliable, and not [susceptible to IP address mismatches](https://chasersystems.com/discriminat/faq/#are-the-out-of-band-dns-lookups-susceptible-to-ip-address-mismatches), so creating an open-source alternative is not easy.

-[DiscrimiNAT](https://github.com/ChaserSystems/terraform-aws-discriminat-gwlb#deployment-examples) seems superior to Palo Alto Firewall[^99351] as all you do is [edit some security group descriptions to configure it](https://chasersystems.com/docs/discriminat/aws/quick-start/#viii-configuring-a-whitelist).
+Regarding specific vendors, [DiscrimiNAT](https://github.com/ChaserSystems/terraform-aws-discriminat-gwlb#deployment-examples) seems superior to Palo Alto Firewall,[^99351] as all you do is [edit some security group descriptions to configure it](https://chasersystems.com/docs/discriminat/aws/quick-start/#viii-configuring-a-whitelist).
 You don't need to sift through a mountain of convoluted materials or UI/UX from the 90s.
 However, DiscrimiNAT would need to add subaccount support for the diagram above to function to read the security groups.

 [^99351]: This is just my 1st impressions.
 [Dhruv](https://github.com/new23d) didn't pay me to write this.